pratapram/unicornML/2_SentimentAnalysis/README.md

 #### Background

 In Module 1,  you have created Lambda execution role `VOCLambdaRole`.
-In order for your Lambda function to call the Comprehend API, you will need to add policy to grands your Lambda function permission to detect sentiment.
+In order for your Lambda function you created in the step 1 to call the Comprehend API, you will need to add policy to grands your Lambda function permission to detect sentiment.

 #### High-Level Instructions

-Use the IAM Management Console to add a policy to an exisitng role.
+Use the IAM Management Console to add a policy to the exisitng role.
 Go to the Lambda execution role you created in Module 1.
-You'll need to create a custom inline policy for your role that allows the `comprehend:DetectSentiment` action.
+You'll need to create a custom inline policy for the role that allows the `comprehend:DetectSentiment` action.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>